Renormalised two-point functions of CLE$_4$ gaskets: Introduction and main results

-In this context, our work was inspired by the Gaussian free field based representations of the conformal field theories of central charge $c = 1$ related to the Ashkin-Teller model \cite{ginsparg1988curiosities, saleur1988correlation}, and the aim of understanding the role of the level line geometry of the GFF in these representations.
-Whereas some of the ideas stem from studying the free field realization of these related CFTs \cite{ginsparg1988curiosities, saleur1988correlation}, our statements and proofs only make use of probabilistic techniques and in particular the level line geometry of the Gaussian free field as developed in \cite{SchSh,SchSh2, ASW, ALS1}, its various relations to Brownian loop soups of critical intensity \cite{SheffieldWerner2012CLE, ALS2, ALS4} and crucially also the recent work on gauge-twisted Gaussian free fields \cite{KasselLevy16CovSym, LupuTopoAIHP}.
-We plan to further zoom in on this link between the level line geometry and $c=1$ CFTs in subsequent works. \\

-To describe our results on the correlation functions of CLE$_4$, recall that CLE comes in a nested and non-nested (also called simple) versions - the former often corresponding to outer boundaries of outermost clusters in the corresponding statistical physics model, and the latter corresponding to all sign clusters themselves \cite{SheffieldCLE09}.
-The nested CLE$_4$ can be constructed iteratively from a simple CLE$_4$ by sampling first a simple CLE$_4$, then sampling independent CLE$_4$-s inside each of the loops, and then iterating this procedure independently inside each of the appeared loops.
+To describe our results on the correlation functions of CLE$_4$ more precisely, recall that CLE comes in nested and non-nested (also called simple) versions - the former often corresponding to outer boundaries of outermost clusters in the corresponding statistical physics model, and the latter corresponding to all sign clusters themselves \cite{SheffieldCLE09}.
+The nested CLE$_4$ can be constructed iteratively from a simple CLE$_4$ by sampling first a simple CLE$_4$, then sampling independent CLE$_4$-s inside each of the loops, and then iterating this procedure independently inside each of the loops that have appeared.
 Conversely, given nested CLE$_4$, the simple version is obtained by restricting to outermost loops and their closure.

-Our main results are stated below.
-These are the first rigorous computations for correlation functions of CLE$_\kappa$ in the case of a non-trivial modular parameter; see also \cite{downing2pt} for a highly relevant recent 2 point calculation for loop ensembles.
-We express the different two-point correlation functions via the Jacobi's Theta functions $\theta_2$ and $\theta_3$: